 It’s a loud machine, and even though it can do most fruits and veggies it doesn’t do well with wheatgrass and other soft fruits and leafy greens.
 Another thing is their high speed, they often work at 700W which makes it approximately work at about 6000RPM (spins per minute).
 The more spins the more air is introduced into the juice which cause faster oxidation.
 So when juicing with a centrifugal remember to drink up your juice almost instantly, it can be stored in a bottle for up to 6-7 hours, but the longer you wait the less nutrients will be there.

 These ones use an auger with a blade that literally chews the fruits and vegetables, which breaks up the cell walls of the plant and extract the juice with enzymes, vitamins and minerals – just like your jaw would do only better.
 They work at a slow speed, about 40-80RPM to avoid making foams and heat, which means more nutrition in your glass!
 Because of this you can store your juice up to 48 hours!
-The Masticating juicers can handle most type of foods and are especially great with wheatgrass and leafy greens.
+The Masticating juicers can handle most type of foods and are best for juicing celery, wheatgrass and leafy greens.
 And because they run in a slow speed they don’t make a lot of noise.

 They are slow so making a juice will not take three seconds.
 And the price is often double to that of a centrifugal.
 They’re heavy and take up space.